rittermod/FS25_AdjustAnimalFood/README.md

 - The last-loaded mod's XML values will take precedence
 - Check if other mods modify the same animal food values
 - Try loading this mod last (rename to start with "zzz" if needed)

+### Consumption Multiplier Not Working

+- Make sure `disabled="false"` is set (the feature is disabled by default)
+- Check the game log for "Incompatible mod detected" warning - the multiplier is automatically disabled when conflicting mods like FS25_RealisticLivestock are active
+- Verify the multiplier value is between 0.01 and 100
+- In multiplayer, the multiplier only applies on the server - clients see the results but don't apply the hook themselves